Tree cover gain 2000-2020 visualized on the GFW map

 How Does the Annual Tree Cover Loss Data Fit In?

-Beginning in 2023, future updates to the annual tree cover loss data will also be based on tree cover height data to allow direct comparisons with the updated tree cover height and gain layers going forward.
+Updates to the annual tree cover loss data will eventually also be based on tree cover height data to allow direct comparisons with the updated tree cover height and gain layers going forward.
 Watch for more information on this change and what it means for tree cover loss resources on GFW and in the Global Forest Review.

 Previous years of loss data will also be eventually reprocessed.
 However, note that until then, the gain and loss data cannot be compared to each other because they are based on different methods and definitions.